SwTan98/javascript-calendar-appointment/README.md

 - Lambda functions to access database
 - API Gateway to access lambda functions

+## Future improvements
+- Pagination / infinite scroll in appointments list
+- Loading skeletons
+- Better responsiveness
+- UI for signup / forgot password / change password
+- And so on...

 # Quick Start

 This project is [hosted on Vercel](https://javascript-calendar-appointment.vercel.app/) for easy access without installation.

 Please contact me to obtain application credentials.

+___

 ## Recommended IDE Setup